 Easy Swaps & Add-Ins

-- Add the thinly sliced cabbage to the skillet.
-Stir well to combine with the corned beef mixture.
-Cook, stirring occasionally, until the cabbage starts to wilt and soften, about 5-7 minutes.
+- Step 4 - Add the cabbage.
+Add the sliced cabbage and stir to combine with the corned beef mixture.
+Cook, stirring occasionally, until the cabbage wilts and softens, about 4-5 minutes.
+You want it tender but not completely collapsed - it should still have a little texture.

 Perfect Sides and Pairings